The Archipelago Artists and Makers Conference is Back!

 Ruth Feldman

-Ruth Feldman is a resident of Bangor, Maine and the program director and Business Advisor for the CEI Women’s Business Center.
-She works to provide support and guidance to businesses and organizations in rural Maine with the goal of encouraging shared prosperity, environmentally sustainable projects, and good jobs for all.
+Ruth Feldman is a resident of Downeast, Maine and the Program Director and Business Advisor for the CEI Women’s Business Center.
+She works to provide support and guidance to women starting or growing a business in rural Maine with the goal of encouraging shared prosperity, environmentally sustainable projects, and good jobs for all.

 Nina Devenney